aridaibordon/rdca-to-fs-corresp/README.md

-# RDCA to FS correspondence mechanism.
+# A RDCA to FS correspondence mechanism for Abako.
 A correspondence procedure to generate FS spectra from RDCA CRM.